qqbc/qqbc/docs/01-user/01_qqbcd/03_plugins/mongo_db_plugin/index.md

 ## Recommendations

 * It is recommended that a large `--abi-serializer-max-time-ms` value be passed into the `qqbcd` running the `mongo_db_plugin` as the default ABI serializer time limit is not large enough to serialize large blocks.
 * Read-only mode should be used to avoid speculative execution.
-See [Qqbcd Read Modes](../../02_usage/05_qqbcd-implementation.md#qqbcd-read-modes).
+See [qqbcd Read Modes](../../02_usage/05_qqbcd-implementation.md#qqbcd-read-modes).
 Forked data is still recorded (data that never becomes irreversible) but speculative transaction processing and signaling is avoided, minimizing the transaction_traces/action_traces stored.

 ## Options